 Knowledge, Skills, and Abilities

 - Basic statistical knowledge required related to managing data; ability to perform basic statistical analyses.

 - Excellent reasoning ability, both in the abstract (e.g. managing multiple goals & responsibilities) and the concrete (e.g. prioritizing multiple simultaneous tasks and managing time independently).

-- Excellent communication and interpersonal skills; readiness to work with others as part of a research team, help fix technological or scheduling issues.
+- Good interpersonal skills; readiness to work with others as part of a research team, help fix technological or scheduling issues.

 - Bachelor's degree

-- Bachelor's degree with major focus in Psychology, Psychobiology, Neuroscience, or Human Development.
+- Bachelor's degree degree with major focus in Psychology, Neuroscience, or other health fields.

-- Excited to work with, teach, and learn from others in the laboratory
+- Excitement to work with, teach, and learn from others in the laboratories.

 2. Unexpected interruptions occur often and stress level is moderate to high.

 1. Ability to sit in front of a computer for an extended period of time.

 2. Occasionally required to move about the office/campus with the capability of transporting objects up to 20 lbs.

 For best consideration, please submit your application materials by 4:00 p.m.
 (MST) on July 25, 2019.